TnTech-ECE/F25_Team3_LakeMappingDrone/Reports/Conceptual Design Specifications.md

 1. Hardware

-    a.
-Boat Hull: Designed to provide structural support and buoyancy for all onboard equipment, including the propulsion system, Raspberry Pi, sensors, and power modules.
+    -- Boat Hull: Designed to provide structural support and buoyancy for all onboard equipment, including the propulsion system, Raspberry Pi, sensors, and power modules.
 The catamaran-style hull is 3D printed in modular sections and reinforced with fiberglass, supporting a total payload of 40–50 pounds for stable operation in open water.

-    b.
-Propulsion Motor (T200 Thrusters): Dual brushless DC thrusters providing primary propulsion and steering through differential thrust.
+    -- Propulsion Motor (T200 Thrusters): Dual brushless DC thrusters providing primary propulsion and steering through differential thrust.

-    c.
-Servo Motor: Actuators used for rudder control or precise directional adjustments when operating with single-thruster setups.
+    -- Servo Motor: Actuators used for rudder control or precise directional adjustments when operating with single-thruster setups.

-    d.
-Waterproof enclosure: Housing for all electronics to provide durability and long-term moisture protection
+    -- Waterproof enclosure: Housing for all electronics to provide durability and long-term moisture protection

 3. Power

-    a.
-Battery and Charging System: Primary energy source consisting of 14.8 V Li-ion or LiFePO₄ batteries with an integrated Battery Management System (BMS).
+    -- Battery and Charging System: Primary energy source consisting of 14.8 V Li-ion or LiFePO₄ batteries with an integrated Battery Management System (BMS).
 Provides 2–4 hours of continuous operation and supports recharging via shore charger or optional solar input.

-    b.
-Power Distribution Board: Central hub that distributes regulated power from the main battery to all subsystems including control, sensors, and communication modules.
+    -- Power Distribution Board: Central hub that distributes regulated power from the main battery to all subsystems including control, sensors, and communication modules.

-    c.
-Voltage Distribution Board: Supports multiple voltage outputs (e.g., 5 V, 12 V) to safely supply mixed-voltage devices.
+    -- Voltage Distribution Board: Supports multiple voltage outputs (e.g., 5 V, 12 V) to safely supply mixed-voltage devices.

-    d.
-Voltage Regulation Chips: Provide clean, consistent DC power to sensitive components such as microcontrollers and radios.
+    --	Voltage Regulation Chips: Provide clean, consistent DC power to sensitive components such as microcontrollers and radios.

-    e.
-Solar Panels (optional): Renewable energy source to extend field operation time through trickle-charging.
+    -- Solar Panels (optional): Renewable energy source to extend field operation time through trickle-charging.

-5. Navigation
+4. Navigation

-    a.
-Arduino: Functions as the sensor interface and data acquisition controller, directly managing low-level peripherals such as the YF-S201 flow sensor, IR proximity sensors, and relay modules.
+    -- Arduino: Functions as the sensor interface and data acquisition controller, directly managing low-level peripherals such as the YF-S201 flow sensor, IR proximity sensors, and relay modules.
 It communicates with the Raspberry Pi through serial connection for synchronized data logging and control feedback.

-    b.
-Autopilot: Embedded navigation controller that interprets GPS and IMU data to autonomously adjust heading, maintain course, and perform survey paths.
+    -- Autopilot: Embedded navigation controller that interprets GPS and IMU data to autonomously adjust heading, maintain course, and perform survey paths.

-7. Communication and Data Processing
+5. Communication and Data Processing

-    a.
-Base Station Computer: Ground-based control and monitoring system used for mission oversight, real-time telemetry, and post-processing visualization.
+    -- Base Station Computer: Ground-based control and monitoring system used for mission oversight, real-time telemetry, and post-processing visualization.

-    b.
-Softlogic Power and Communication Module: Custom module that integrates power management with telemetry and data relay functions between vessel and operator.
+    -- Softlogic Power and Communication Module: Custom module that integrates power management with telemetry and data relay functions between vessel and operator.

-    c.
-Raspberry Pi: Main onboard processing unit for data storage, sensor fusion, and wireless communication with the base station.
+    -- Raspberry Pi: Main onboard processing unit for data storage, sensor fusion, and wireless communication with the base station.
 Handles mission logic, navigation routines, and telemetry management.

-9. Sensors and Data Acquisition
+6. Sensors and Data Acquisition

-    a.
-YF-S201 Water Flow Sensor: Provides digital pulse output proportional to water velocity for current profiling.
+    -- YF-S201 Water Flow Sensor: Provides digital pulse output proportional to water velocity for current profiling.

-    b.
-Data Processing System: Software and embedded routines that process sonar, GPS, velocity, and depth measurements into synchronized datasets and generate near-real-time bathymetric maps.
+    -- Data Processing System: Software and embedded routines that process sonar, GPS, velocity, and depth measurements into synchronized datasets and generate near-real-time bathymetric maps.

-    c.
-Depth Finder (Lowrance Elite-5 DSI): Primary sonar system for depth and underwater topography acquisition.
+    -- Depth Finder (Lowrance Elite-5 DSI): Primary sonar system for depth and underwater topography acquisition.

 11. Possible Software